-Dr. Violet Cheung (ORCiD 0000-0003-2706-025X) is a professor in the department of psychology at the University of San Francisco.
+Dr. Violet Cheung (ORCiD 0000-0003-2706-025X) is a co-chair and a professor in the department of psychology at the University of San Francisco.
 Her research on mass emotions started after 9/11 while she was completing her doctorate degree at UC Berkeley.
 She examined angry responses to the terrorist attack and how the public sentiment precipitated the U.S. to go to war.
-She now focuses on anxious and fearful responses in the new contexts of cyber insecurity, the migrant crisis, and the COVID pandemic.
-She also...
+She now focuses on anxious and fearful responses in the new contexts of cyber insecurity, the migrant crisis, and the COVID...

 - UC Berkeley, PhD in Psychology, 2007